The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This recipe makes thirty-two servings for just $0.04 per serving.
 The total cost to make the recipe is $1.53.

 This butter is light, fluffy, and easy to spread.
-When serving a crowd (think of the holidays or a big brunch), this butter can also be economical.
+This butter can also be economical when serving a crowd (think of the holidays or a big brunch).
 When you whip the butter with a bit of milk, the volume increases by a third.

-There is nothing better than spreading butter on a warm slice of homemade white bread.
-It takes minutes to make a creamy, buttery, spread that makes you feel like you are eating in your favorite restaurant.
+Nothing is better than spreading butter on a warm slice of homemade white bread.
+Making a creamy, buttery spread takes minutes to make you feel like you are eating in your favorite restaurant.

 Whipped Butter takes regular butter to the next level and leaves you feeling extra fancy at home!
 It is perfect for making dinner for guests and simple enough to make for a weeknight dinner with the kids.

 You will not believe how easy it is to make whipped butter!
-All you need is butter and milk with a few minutes to whip the butter into a creamy texture that is irresistible.
+All you need is butter and milk with a few minutes to whip the butter into an irresistibly creamy texture.

 INGREDIENTS AND ESTIMATED COST